Grafrajohn/simpris/README.md

 The sytem uses the MySQL database thought there is an early stage bramch for use with PostGres.

 Code will soon be released for Simpris under the GNU license.

+## How to set up Simpris
+First crete th database from the supplied scripts